Interviewsand Articles

 Robbin: And you still do that.

 Richard: Yes.
-That began for me in 1976.
+That began in 1976.
 But other interests?
 That's a hard question.
 I dabbled.
 I couldn't find anything I could really, wholeheartedly engage in.
 I worked in the post office when I came to San Francisco - the worst job I ever had.
 Then I got fired.
 It was a good resolution.

 Robbin: [laughs] I know so many people who had jobs in the post office in the sixties and seventies.

 Richard: I painted houses, too.
 I know a lot of people who did that.
 I worked for this Irishman, a real character.
 Climbing up these tall ladders and painting the side of a house in San Francisco's Outer Mission district or Glen Park or Oceanside and looking out across the city—it was pretty great.
-And listening to my boss, John McCaughn, telling stories about his adventures as a horse rider and nightclub singer in Ireland.
-That was fun.
+And listening to my boss, John McCaughn, telling stories about his adventures as a horse rider and nightclub singer in Ireland - that was fun.

 Robbin: So when did you start writing really seriously.
 Did that start along with the photography or were they two separate activities.